tiserge2/image-caption-generation/README.md

 ```
 ### System Requirements

 The project was tested on two different environemnet.
-The first is AWS Sagemaker on an instance of T4 1 GPUs of 16 GB.
+The first is AWS Sagemaker on an instance of T4 with 1 GPU of 16 GB.
 The second environement is
 Macbook Pro M1 with 8 GB of memory.
 The training process was 4 time slower on the Macbook Pro compared to the Sagemaker instance.

 ## 7. Challenges and Future Work